 2. When will you use wide-angle prime lenses?

 The use of wide-angle prime lenses generally belongs to relatively professional players.
 There are 20mm, 24mm, 28mm, and other focal segments of the prime lens.
-A wide-angle prime lens, generally used for landscape photography, group photo shooting.
+A wide-angle prime lens is generally used for landscape photography, and group photoshoots.
 Due to its large maximum aperture, even if the focal segment is short, the background can be blurred.
 Coupled with the unique perspective characteristics of the wide-angle lens, it is often used for commercial photography and street photography, which can produce a strong visual impact effect.

 3. How to use a wide-angle prime lens?

 Wide-angle mirrors limit the photographer’s need to have a wide view because there are so many things in the picture that the photographer has to find the price point to make the picture stand out.
 Prick point is a concept put forward by Roland Barthes, a literary critic.
 Simply put, it is to provide a small detail in the image and inadvertently pierce the viewer’s senses, which is the key to making people fall in love with a piece of work.

 Because there are too many people and things in the picture, do not only pay attention to the detail level when shooting, you can use a macro perspective to see the whole picture.
 When composing, imagine reducing the objects in the frame to simple shapes and lines to combine these shapes into interesting and unique compositions.

 When using a wide-angle mirror, it is difficult to obtain bokeh, and there are too many scenes in the mirror.
 To highlight the subject, it is necessary to rely on the lines and composition of the picture to guide the sight of the viewer, so that the viewer can pay more attention to the subject that the photographer wants to show.